vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Wednesday` ⚡⚡⚡
+Have a amazing `Thursday` ⚡⚡⚡

-Did you know Today on `09th September`
+Did you know Today on `10th September`
 ```
-“The People's Democratic Republic of Korea (North Korea) was created.”
-(Year: 1948)
+“Switzerland became the 190th member of the United Nations.”
+(Year: 2002)
 ```